DeMaCS-UNICAL/BrainyBot/README.md

  ## Tappy server

  You find a fork of the tappy project under the tappy-original submodule.
 Follow installation instructions there.
 The Tappy server is expected to run on the __LI__ subsystem on port 80.
-The `config.js` file under the `tappy-original` folder allows to customize the listening port and other parameters of the robot.
+The `config.js` file under the `tappy-original` folder allows to customize the listening port and other physical parameters of the robot.
  Recall you can use `nvm` for managing the required node.js version,  (currently 10.11.0).
- If your current user has no access rights to serial ports, recall to use `sudo npm start` when starting the tappy server.
+ If your current user has no access rights to serial ports, recall to use `sudo npm start` when starting the tappy server instead of a plain `npm start`.

  ## Python client

  This python client for the tappy server is located under the `tapsterbot-original/clients/python` folder.
 You will possibly need to tweak IP and listening port of the Tappy server and other stuff in the `config.py` file.
+There is also a python API, which is currently incompatible with the rest of tappingbot, but you can use command line calls.
 Example usage:

     python client.py --url http://127.0.0.1 --light 'swipe 325 821 540 821'

-Detailed documentation for the python client can be found in the README of the https://github.com/DeMaCS-UNICAL/tapsterbot-original/tree/master/clients/python folder
+Detailed documentation for the python client can be found in the README of the https://github.com/DeMaCS-UNICAL/tapsterbot-original/tree/master/clients/python folder.

 ## AI

 The AI module takes screenshots from PH and produces swipe coordinates to be sent to the robot arm using the Tappy server.
 Installation requires a bit of a tweak:

-1. Prepare an anaconda environment with Python 3.6
+1. Prepare an anaconda environment with Python 3.6:

       conda create --name=p36 python=3.6